eray-onur/image-to-webp-converter/README.md

-# .PNG to .WEBP Converter
+# Image to .WEBP Converter
 Simple file conversion program which converts files with .png extension into .webp, which is far more optimized to work as network images.

 ## How does it work?